chloevalence/pilot-dashboard/README.md

 - **Robust Encoding Support**: Automatically handles UTF-8 and fallback to Latin-1 for legacy JSONs.
 - **Cross-Week Filtering**: Unlike older versions, filters now span all dates and are not restricted to folder-level grouping.
 - **Summary Metrics**: Aggregates and displays call-level KPIs in real-time.
+- **Agent leaderboards**: Analyzes call volume, happiness scores, and handle time for each agent.
 - **Date Presets**: Users can easily view stats for this week, last 7 days, or any custom range.
 - **Sidebar Filters**: Fast filtering by company and agent.